 Common problems arise when the drafting of the terms of the award of shares is not clear.
 For example getting the performance criteria and vesting schedule correct can be tricky and if poorly drafted lead to unintended consequences.

 Failing to issue the shares correctly

-Employers do sometimes failing to review the articles and shareholders’ agreement to make sure they obtain the requisite shareholder approvals.
+Employers do sometimes fail to review the articles and shareholders’ agreement to make sure they obtain the requisite board or shareholder approvals.
 Similarly employers can overlook the various requirements under the Companies Act which have to be met when there has been an issue of shares to anyone including employees.